-5.1.3 Dynamic Reconfiguration

-The capability of dynamic reconfiguration facilitates retasking of sensor networks in future changes of mission requirements.
+5.1.3 Dynamic Reconfiguration.
+The capability of dynamic reconfiguration facilitates re-tasking of sensor networks for future changes of mission requirements.
 Currently, this capability makes our work in system tuning and debugging much easier.
 When we deployed 70 motes on the field for the first time, it took us an hour to collect the motes and reprogram them manually, before the reconfiguration capability was added into the system.
 Now we can reconfigure the network within 1 minute.
-Our system supports reconfiguration with the help of the time synchronization message.
+VigilNet supports reconfiguration with the help of the time synchronization message.
 The base station piggybacks the values of the control parameters in the synchronization message and motes adopt the new values when they accept the synchronization message.
 Such a strategy is energy-efficient, because it comes along with time synchronization beacons, obviating the need to send separate messages to reset parameters on the motes.
-Examples of control parameters that can be dynamically reconfigured include the duration of each phase shown in Figure 3, the duration for which a mote remains asleep and awake when power management is enabled, the sampling rate and the degree of in-network aggregation.
+Examples of the reconfigurable parameters are 1) the durations of each phase shown in Figure 3, 2) the duration for which a mote remains asleep and awake when power management is enabled, 3) the sampling rate and the degree of in-network aggregation.
 This reconfiguration capability enables us to dynamically trade off between the energy-awareness and tracking performance as we show later in this paper.